Donald Brashear: Later career

 After not receiving serious interest from any NHL teams, Brashear opted to return to the LNAH and signed with Sorel-Tracy GCI.
-He noted that his decision was based on his desire to continue playing hockey, his love for playing in the province of Quebec and a chance to reunite with some former teammates.
+He noted that his decision was based on his desire to continue playing hockey, his love for playing in the province of Quebec, and a chance to reunite with some former teammates.
 He was later traded during the season to Rivière-du-Loup 3L to add talent and toughness to the team.
 Rivière-du-Loup considered the acquisition of Brashear a "coup," noting that they could not pass up the chance to add him to the team.
 Late in the season, Brashear was given a suspension following his actions in a brawl against Trois-Rivières.
 During the melee, Brashear "attacked" goaltender Julien Ellis after he slashed one of Brashear's teammates who was engaged in a different fight.
 Brashear hit Ellis with several gloved punches before one of Ellis' teammates attempted to restrain Brashear.
 Brashear fought with the intervening player and after falling to the ice, Brashear continued to punch the "defenceless" player.
 He went back after the goaltender before a linesman tackled him.
 The suspension was originally set at eight games, but after the League met with Brashear and Rivière-du-Loup's general manager, it was reduced to five games.

 In November 2014, Brashear stepped out of retirement and signed a contract with Modo Hockey of the Swedish Hockey League (SHL) for the remainder of the season.
-He scored once on a power play on March 16, 2015 against Vita Hästen, before concluding his professional career at the conclusion of the 2014–15 season.
+He scored once on a power play on March 16, 2015 against Vita Hästen.

+Brasher returned to the LNAH for one more season in 2015–2016, but would only play 7 games before retiring.
+He would later return to the LNAH 8 years later in the 2023–2024 season, coming out of retirement once again, to play for the Jonquiere Marquis, getting into a fight in his first game.

 International play

 Brashear has represented the United States on two separate occasions.
 He made his international debut at the 1997 World Championship, where he registered two goals and five points in eight games, helping the Americans to a sixth-place finish.
-He later noted that he was surprised by the invitation, but felt that it gave him an opportunity to show he could play other roles besides being an enforcer.
+He later noted that he was surprised by the invitation, but felt that it allowed him to show he could play other roles besides being an enforcer.
 He played for the U.S. again the following year at the World Championship, playing in six games and accumulating ten penalty minutes as the Americans finished in 12th place.